 Completing simple tasks

 - Play free games: One of the worst ways to earn on Swagbucks.
-Choose from a few web-based games, and earn 2 SB every few minutes.
-Your performance does not reflect payment.
+Choose from a few web-based games, and earn 2 SB every few minutes, capped at 10 SBs.
+Your performance does not reflect the payment.

 - Take the daily poll: Answer a simple multiple-choice question and receive 1 SB.